alinnman/celestial-navigation/README.md

 ## 1. Making sights

 You create a sight with code like this.
-(You can also see a complete example in the python script [starfixdata.py](starfixdata.py) and also [a corresponding excel file](chicago.ods).
-This sample is taken using a star atlas ([Stellarium](https://en.wikipedia.org/wiki/Stellarium_(software))) from a point in central Chicago on May 5th 2024.)

     c = Sight (date                 = "2024-05-06", \
                   object_name          = "Vega", \